OPS-E2E-PPE/VBA-Docs/access/Concepts/ActiveX-Data-Objects/create-an-ado-connection-string.md

  objConn.Open m_sConnStr
 ```

-It is also possible to supply much of this information by setting properties of the **Connection** object before opening the connection.
+It's also possible to supply much of this information by setting properties of the **Connection** object before opening the connection.
 For example, you could achieve the same effect as the previous connection string by using the following code:

 ```vb
 With objConn